Components

 Filter Drawer

-The filter drawer is a component that slides in from the side of the screen, providing an intuitive and accessible way to refine content, search results, or perform data-driven tasks on a web interface.
+The filter drawer slides in from the side of the screen.
+It provides a way to refine content, filter search results, or perform data-driven tasks on a web interface.

 Overview